Chrysler LA engine: 273 V8

-A high performance 235 hp was offered 1965-'67, this was standard in the Barracuda Formula S model and optional in all other compact models excluding station wagons.
-It featured a 4-bbl. carburetor and matching intake manifold, chrome unsilenced air cleaner with callout sticker, longer-duration and higher-lift camshaft and stronger valve springs, 10.5:1 compression ratio, special black wrinkle valve covers with extruded aluminum appliques, and a low-restriction exhaust system with a 2.5 in exhaust pipe, collector-type Y-junction, and exposed resonator.
-In 1965 (only) the muffler was of "straight through" construction.
+A high-performance 235 hp was offered from 1965 to 1967; called the "Commando", it was standard in the Barracuda Formula S model and optional in all other compact models excluding station wagons.
+It featured a 4-barrel carburetor and matching intake manifold, chrome unsilenced air cleaner with callout sticker, longer-duration and higher-lift camshaft and stronger valve springs, 10.5:1 compression ratio, and special black wrinkle valve covers with extruded aluminum appliqués.
+It was fitted to a low-restriction exhaust system with a 2.5 in exhaust pipe, collector-type Y-junction, and exposed resonator.
+For 1965 (only), the muffler was of "straight through" construction.

-A special version was also available in 1966 only - it used a 0.5 in lift solid-lifter camshaft, fabricated-steel-tube exhaust, and a Holley 4-barrel carburetor, producing 275 hp (1 hp/cu in).
-It was available in the Dodge Dart only, and the car so equipped was called the "D-Dart", a reference to its classification in NHRA D-stock for drag racing, which was the car's only intended purpose.
+A special version, exclusive to the 1966 Dodge Dart, was available.
+It used a 0.5 in lift solid-lifter camshaft, fabricated-steel-tube exhaust, and a Holley 4-barrel carburetor, producing 275 hp (1 hp/cu in).
+The car so equipped was called the "D-Dart," a reference to its classification in NHRA D-stock for drag racing, which was the car's only intended purpose.